Semiring Provenance for Lightweight Description Logics: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we define a semiring provenance semantics for $\ELHI_\bot$ ontologies, more in line with the classical semiring provenance for relational databases than previous proposals.
-After studying its properties depending on the semiring characteristics, we focus on the case of fully idempotent semirings, and provide algorithms and complexity results for computing the \why-provenance of axioms and conjunctive queries.
-We also investigate in more details \posbool-provenance and \lin-provenance and discuss connections with notions related to explanations in description logics.
-Besides $\ELHI_\bot$, we also consider $\mathcal{ELHI_\bot^{\mi{restr}}}$, a fragment of $\ELHI_\bot$ with the same good computational complexity as DL-Lite and \EL.
+In this paper, we defined a semiring provenance semantics for $\ELHIbot$ ontologies, more in line with the classical semiring provenance for relational databases than previous proposals (\cf discussion of the work by \citet{provenance-DLLite} and \citet{provenance-ELHr} in Section~\ref{sec:relatedwork}).
+After studying its properties in details, we provided algorithms and complexity results for computing the provenance of assertions and conjunctive queries in the case of \why-annotated ontologies.
+We also investigated in more details \posbool-provenance and \lin-provenance and discussed connections with notions related to explanations in description logics.
+Besides $\ELHIbot$, we also considered $\ELHIbotrestr$, a fragment of $\ELHIbot$ that we introduced and which has the same good computational complexity as DL-Lite and~\EL.